ietf-wg-cellar/matroska-specification/notes.md

 Matroska provides several methods to link two or more `Segment Elements` together to create a `Linked Segment`.
-A `Linked Segment` is a set of multiple `Segments` linked together into a single presentation by using Hard Linking, Medium Linking, or Soft Linking.
+A `Linked Segment` is a set of multiple `Segments` linked together into a single presentation by using Hard Linking or Medium Linking.

 All `Segments` within a `Linked Segment` **MUST** have a `SegmentUID`.